This post was originally published Aug 11 on Sebastian Grabski’s blog Orchestrated Things

-Once in a while, networking world is being shaken by the new “shiny object” which supposed to solve networking pains and make its operation silly stupid.
-The most modern “shiny objects” are having a shape of a controller.
-As such, we have seen the rise of SDN controllers based on the promise of network programmability coming from OpenFlow.
-Very smart idea, however the reality have verified its promises.
-Next, we have seen MPLS based SDN controllers – much more scalable and mature.
-In parallel, have have seen the rise of programmable data center fabrics – where multiple DC switches can be seen as a one and be programmable from one place.
-The recent innovation is SD-WAN, which is storming the market with very cool programmability of VPN’s which we know for years.
+Every once in a while, the networking world is shaken by the new “shiny object” which is supposed to solve networking pains.
+The most modern “shiny objects” have the shape of a controller.
+As such, we have seen the rise of SDN controllers that are based on the promise of networking programmability, rooting from OpenFlow.
+Next, we have seen MPLS based SDN controllers, which are more scalable and mature.
+Likewise, we have seen the rise of programmable data center fabrics- where multiple DC switches can be viewed as one and are programmable from one place.
+The recent innovation is SD-WAN, which is storming the market with excellent programmability of VPN’ which we are familiar with.

 Watch our upcoming Edge Computing webinar with Mirantis!
 Register Now

 What’s the fuss then, and what it has to do with network automation?

 The common denominator for all of them is an island, which is also known as a domain.
 As a result we have islands with better or worse programmability.
 Within an island, things are simple.
 Usually you have a controller, whereby, from a single place you can build network constructs, create connectivity patterns and enable policies.
 But in reality, the real network, when we look at it holistically, is not a single island but rather a combination of many islands.